HeroesToolChest/HeroesDecode/README.md

 ***

 ### Zip File Download - Framework-Dependent Deployment (fdd)
+Portable to any operating system.

-Download and install the [.NET Core 3.1 Runtime or SDK](https://dotnet.microsoft.com/download).
+Download and install the [.NET 5.0 Runtime or SDK](https://dotnet.microsoft.com/download).

 Download and extract the latest `HeroesDecode.*-fdd-any` zip file from the [releases](https://github.com/HeroesToolChest/HeroesDecode/releases) page.

 ***

 ### Zip File Download - Framework-Dependent Executable (fde)
+Runs only on the selected operating system.

-Download and install the [.NET Core 3.1 Runtime or SDK](https://dotnet.microsoft.com/download).
+Download and install the [.NET 5.0 Runtime or SDK](https://dotnet.microsoft.com/download).

 Download and extract the latest `HeroesDecode.*-fde-<OS>-x64` zip file from the [releases](https://github.com/HeroesToolChest/HeroesDecode/releases) page for a selected operating system.

 ***

 ### Zip File Download - Self-Contained Deployment (scd)
+Runs only on the selected operating system.

 No runtime or SDK is required.

 Download and extract the latest `HeroesDecode.*-scd-<OS>-x64` zip file from the [releases](https://github.com/HeroesToolChest/HeroesDecode/releases) page for a selected operating system.